MSchabel/developers-community/pages/documents/ConversationalAI/BotsStatus/managePcsBots.md

 You can use the Bots Status application that's intended for monitoring agent connectors to monitor your [post-conversation survey bots](conversation-builder-bots-post-conversation-survey-bots.html).
 There are a few important distinctions to be aware of as you do so:

 * You can identify survey bots by examining the **User Name**.
 This is always "Survey Connector."
-(Normal bots display the agent name that's configured in Conversational Cloud.)
+(Custom bots display the agent name that's configured in Conversational Cloud.)
 * While each survey bot is listed individually in the dashboard, they all share a single agent connector.
 * Successfully deployed survey bots display "Deployed" beneath the bot name.